Sammy92dec/spa-sampitoo/README.md

 ### Features Left to Implement

 - To setup a gallery page to include real clients images and experiences at Spa Sampitoo.

+# Technologies Used

+- HTML
+- CSS

+Also made use of:
+- Font Awesome
+- Google Fonts
+- HTML Validator
+- CSS Validator

 ## Testing